Rasib0/Astro-tutorial/src/content/projects/portfolio.md

 tags: ["html", "css", "javascript", "astro"]
 ---

-I made this portfolio website using the Astro framework without any external libraries.
+- I made this portfolio website using the Astro framework without any external libraries.
+- Updated to use the latest Astro version and added a few new features; like the content directory